mak372/tenex_takehome/README.md

 # Log Analysis

 A full-stack log analysis application.
-It allows users to securely upload Zscaler-style log files, authenticate, and analyze threats using a Flask-based API server.
+It allows users to securely upload Zscaler-style log files analyze threats using a Flask-based API server.
 All parsed logs and analysis results are stored in a PostgreSQL database.

 ### 🔗 Live Link